seaflow-uw/seaflow-website/content/authors/seaflow/_index.md

 - Water quality management
 - Aquaculture

  The [SeaFlow Instruments](https://www.seaflowinstruments.com/) manufacturing and support facility is located in beautiful Edmonds, Washington, USA.
-Please feel free to [contact SeaFlow Inc.](mailto:seaflowinstruments@gmail.com) with any questions related to the SeaFlow instrument and technologies.
+Please feel free to contact [Jarred](mailto:jarred@uw.edu) with any questions related to the SeaFlow instrument and technologies.